BitcoinDesign/Guide/guide/how-it-works/ecash/overview.md

 ## Advantadges of ecash on bitcoin

-* **Enhanced Privacy** - ecash uses blinded signatures, ensuring that transaction details, including user identities and amounts, remain hidden.
+* **Enhanced Privacy** - Ecash uses blinded signatures, ensuring that transaction details, including user identities and amounts, remain hidden.
 This level of privacy is superior to traditional Bitcoin transactions.

-* **Speed** -Since transactions are processed by a centralized mint ecash transactions are fast and efficient, which helps in handling a large volume of transactions without the limitations that exist on bitcoin on-chain or the Lightning Network.
+* **Speed** - Since transactions are processed by a centralized mint ecash transactions are fast and efficient, which helps in handling a large volume of transactions without the limitations that exist on bitcoin on-chain or the Lightning Network.

 * **Low Costs** - The processing of ecash transactions is inexpensive, making it a cost-effective solution for both small and large payments.